British School Manila: Curriculum

 BSM teaches an adapted form of the National Curriculum of England in EYFS and Years 1–9.
 This is followed in Years 10 & 11 with a range of Edexcel and Cambridge (I)GCSE courses.
-In Year 12 and 13 students enter the IB Diploma programme.
+In Year 12 and 13, students enter the IB Diploma programme.
 The school also offers a Service Learning programme and more than 200 After School Activities (ASA) catering for different student interests to explore and develop sporting, creative, academic and artistic interests.

 Service and Sustainability Activities

-Every year, student at BSM take part in service learning activities as part of the curriculum.
+Every year, students at BSM take part in service learning activities as part of the curriculum.
 The school designed many of these activities, including the annual Make A Difference (MAD) Week with Make a Difference (MAD) Travel, a platform for education, environmental restoration and supporting local economies, with the aim of creating longer term, mutually beneficial relationships.
-Service and sustainability are also part of the school's after school activities with students advocating, supporting and raising funds for service partners including Best Buddies International.
+Service and sustainability are also part of the school's after-school activities with students advocating, supporting and raising funds for service partners including Best Buddies International.

 Organisation and leadership

 The British School is governed by a board with twelve members, four elected and eight appointed.
 The BSM Board of Governors is overseen by a five-member Council of Trustees which includes members of the British Embassy and the Australian Embassy.
-Day to day BSM operations are led by the Head of School, supported by the Chief Operating Officer, the Head of Primary School and Head of Senior School.
+Day to day BSM operations are led by the Head of School, supported by the Chief Operating Officer, the Head of Primary School and the Head of Senior School.
 The Leadership team is responsible for curriculum, teaching and learning, operations, staffing, budgets and facilities.